renctan/mongo-solr/README.md

 4. The test sets the output of the logger to "/dev/null" so the system running it should be able to understand it.
 5. There is no other process accessing the database server.

+The slow tests needs a Solr Server running on the default http://localhost:8983/solr.
+However, it can delete the entire contents of the server so don't use a server with important data when running the tests.

 ## Note on running the tests